 The purpose of the Independent Reading Course is to provide the student with an opportunity to do in-depth reading of the literature on a specific topic in Neuroscience with the guidance of an expert in the area.
 The student works with a member of the Neuroscience faculty at Vanderbilt and, through reading and discussion with the faculty sponsor, will gain knowledge and understanding of the research that has been published on a particular area or problem in Neuroscience.
 This is an ideal and recommended course as preparation for, or taken in conjunction with, NSC 3861 Undergraduate Research to provide the student with the necessary background in the research area.
 The course may be repeated once for a total of 2 hour credit toward the Neuroscience major.

 In order to register for NSC 3851, a student must obtain an appropriate faculty sponsor and under his/her guidance develop a plan of study for the semester.
 The plan need not be exceptionally detailed, but should identify the primary goals that the sponsor and student hope to achieve during the semester.

 To find a faculty sponsor, look first at the research opportunities available.
-You will find a short research description of the faculty involved in the Neuroscience Program.
-It is left to your initiative to determine what area of Neuroscience you wish to pursue.
+You will find a short research description of the faculty that are currently approved to sponsor students for NSC 3861 and NSC 3862.
+If you are interested in working with a faculty member that is not already approved to mentor students but conducts Neuroscience research, you must first get permission from the Director of Independent Studies.
+The faculty member must then agree that they are willing to direct a student’s research for these courses.
+It is left to your initiative to determine what area of research you wish to pursue.

 The paper is due on the last day of class.
-There will be a deduction of 1 letter grade for papers received after the deadline.
+There will be a deduction of 1 letter grade on papers received after the deadline.
 Copies should be submitted to the program through Brightspace AND to the student’s faculty mentor.
 The paper is to be graded by the faculty mentor who should submit a recommendation for a final grade to the Program Office within one week of the due date.